 Advanced Features – Especially Relevant for PayFac Payment Platforms and SaaS Companies

 - Support for recurring billing.
 Are you a subscription-based business?
-If yes, this feature applies to your SaaS platform.
+If you are, this feature applies to your SaaS platform.

 - Account updater logic.
-Many transactions are declined because customer data is not updated in time.
+Indeed, many transactions are declined because customer data is not updated in time.

 - Taxes and convenience fees.
 Can the gateway automatically deduct or withhold the required amounts?

 - Card (or should we say, account) intelligence.
 Monitoring of customer behavior is a crucial component of agile pricing and consumption-based billing.

 - Seamless merchant underwriting and onboarding.
 This one is relevant for both PayFac payment platforms and SaaS businesses on their way to becoming white-label or full-fledged PayFacs.

 - Multiple processing partnerships.
 Even a large processor might not be able to support all your target MCC codes, currencies, geographies, and payment types.
 So, sometimes, only multiple processing relationships can cover the whole spectrum of your needs.